ahimta/speed-dial-quantum/README.md

 | Repos (handles the data-management/persistence using the Platform)       |
 | Platform (thin-layer on-top of browser web-ext.
 APIs), Speed Dial Import |
 | ES2017 JS (native browser/DOM APIs without any libraries :))             |

+## Know Issues & Limitations

+* Keyboard shortcuts only work when the page is focused (because a content script is used)

 ## Todo